aduerig/shumi-chess/README.md

 ## current issue log
     All issues classified as either: a. bug, or b. failure (to chess requirements), or c. sloth (slowdown) or d. feature to add. ~~Crossed out~~ items are done, but under testing.

+  * Bug: --debug builds fail miserably.
+I need asserts(0), so I build release (default), but force asserts() on each file with a "#undef NDEBUG".
   * Bug: Serious after one game, (human .vs. shumi, how do you start the next game) (reuse the "pop!" button).
   * Bug:  Forces promotions for the human to be to a queen.
 Problem with the interface I suppose.
   * Bug: Weird interface bug prevents AI from underpromotion to queen.
 "7b/7b/8/8/1pk5/1n6/2p5/K7 w - - 0 1". (after white moves Ka2).
 The AI and engine come up with c1=N. c1=Q leads to a stalemate and is not considered by the engine. c1=N is the correct move and is checkmate.
 At every depth, the AI and engine correctly choses c1=N. But the interface somehow makes the c1=N move, translates it to c1=Q which is stalemate and the game is over and a draw.